vngrs-ai/vnlp/pp/dependency_parser/ReadMe.md

 - The model also uses pre-trained Morphological Tag embeddings, extracted from StemmerAnalyzer's neural network model.

 - It achieves 0.6841 LAS (Labeled Attachment Score) and 0.8003 UAS (Unlabeled Attachment Score) on all of test sets of Universal Dependencies 2.9.
+- Data is found at: https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611
 - Starting with 0.001 learning rate, lr decay of 0.95 is used after the 3rd epoch.
 - After development phase, final model in the repository is trained with all of train, dev and test data for 20 epochs.
-Therefore you should not test it on the this test set.
-However you can train from scratch for evaluation using train data only which is available on https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611
 - UD 2.9 consists of below datasets with evaluation metrics on each one's test set:
 	- UD_Turkish-Atis: LAS: 0.8385 - UAS: 0.8763
 	- UD_Turkish-BOUN: LAS: 0.6284 - UAS: 0.7252